drduh/PC-Engines-APU-Router-Guide/README.md

 # Updating BIOS

-If the version is [out of date](https://pcengines.github.io/), download and extract [TinyCore Linux](http://pcengines.ch/file/apu2-tinycore6.4.img.gz) and latest BIOS release.
-Mount a USB disk and write the TinyCore image, then copy the latest firmware:
+If the BIOS version is [out of date](https://pcengines.github.io/), download and extract [TinyCore Linux](http://pcengines.ch/file/apu2-tinycore6.4.img.gz) and latest BIOS release.
+Mount a USB disk and write the TinyCore image, then copy the `.rom` file:

 ```shell
 $ sudo dd if=apu2-tinycore6.4.img of=/dev/sdd bs=1M